renaldypr/moviedb/README.md

 # moviedb
-A simple React app for movies.
+A simple movie website created using React & Next.js.

 ## Getting Started

+1. Download the env.local file [here](https://drive.google.com/file/d/17j9IkFYyFm3famXIt-zeqfcFduXpkagk/view).

+2. Put the file on the root of this project, and rename it to **.env.local**

-First, run the development server:
+3. Run the development server:

 ```bash
 npm run dev